Download our Oct – Dec 2015 Calendar

 - Fog Dodgers

 Note: some classes are free.
-See fee schedule below for details:
+See fee schedule below for details.
+Try our affordable fitness classes:

-Caregivers Healing Circle: A Caregiver Support Group: 2nd & 4th Thursdays, 11:00 am -12:30 pm at Spirit House Center for Attitudinal Healing- Fort Bragg.
+Caregivers Healing Circle: A Caregiver Support Group.
+2nd and 4th Thursdays, 11:00am–12:30pm at Spirit House Center for Attitudinal Healing, Fort Bragg.
 Call Ron at 961-0776.
 Partially funded by Friends of Hospice.

-Tai Ji for Parkinson’s: First and Third Friday of each month at 3:30. $8 per class.
+Tai Ji for Parkinson’s: First and 3rd Friday monthly at 3:30pm. $8 per class.
 Caregivers and partners may take class.

 MCTelevision, our local public cable television station, regularly videotapes wellness lectures at the hospital.
 We also record videos and post them to YouTube.
 If you can’t attend a lecture, just tune in a few days later to see the whole thing right on your own computer.